-Chinese Sesame Noodles, loaded up with healthy veggies and tossed in the most delicious, creamy vegan Sesame Sauce made with tahini paste!
-Make this in 20 minutes flat and keep it vegan or add chicken- up to you!
+Chinese-inspired Sesame Noodles, loaded up with healthy veggies and tossed in the most delicious, creamy Sesame Sauce made with tahini paste!
+Make this in 20 minutes flat. video!

-The Sesame Sauce is so flavorful, it won’t matter too much what combination of veggies you use.
-Traditionally this is made without veggies at all- so you could go that route and add chicken for protein if you like.
+This Creamy Sesame Sauce is so flavorful it won’t matter what combination of veggies you use.
+Traditionally this Chinese noodle dish is made without veggies at all- so you could go that route and add chicken for protein if you like.
 Very adaptable.

-This Sesame Noodle recipe starts with sauteing garlic, onion, ginger and veggies.
+Step one: Saute garlic, onion, ginger and veggies.
 Here I’ve gathered up a carrot, some leftover mushrooms, cabbage and broccolini.
 Bell pepper, asparagus, green beans, snow peas, shredded brussel sprouts- any quick-cooking veggies will work.
-Use about 4 cups.
+You’ll need about 4 cups.

-Traditionally a Chinese style sesame paste would be used here, but for simplicity, I’m using tahini paste.
+Step three: Make the creamy sesame sauce.
+Traditionally a Chinese-style sesame paste would be used here, but for simplicity, I’m using tahini paste.
 One less trip to the store.
-Chinese sesame paste is made with toasted sesame seeds instead of raw sesame seeds- so to compensate I’ve added toasted sesame oil.
+Chinese sesame paste is made with toasted sesame seeds instead of raw sesame seeds- so to compensate I’ve added a little toasted sesame oil.

-Then just toss it all together with the veggies, noodles, and the Sesame sauce and serve it up nice and warm.
+Step four: Combine!
+Toss it all together with the veggies, noodles, and Sesame sauce and serve it up nice and warm.

 If making this ahead, toss the noodles with sesame oil and wait to add the Creamy Sesame Sauce until serving.

 So there you have it.
-A simple, mouthwatering vegan dinner recipe that can be made in 20 minutes using ingredients you probably have on hand!
+A simple, mouthwatering vegan lunch or dinner that can be made in 20 minutes flat, using ingredients you probably have on hand!

 Ok- Let us know how you like the Chinese Sesame Noodles with veggies in the comments below.
 I hope you are holding up OK and having a restful week.

-Flavorful Sesame Noodles, loaded up with healthy veggies and tossed in the most delicious, creamy, vegan Sesame Sauce!
+Chinese-inspired Sesame Noodles loaded up with healthy veggies and tossed in a creamy Sesame Sauce!
 Make this in 20 minutes flat!
 Keep it vegan or add chicken- up to you!